flor14/Group28-CovidTracker/README.md

     Retrieve cleaned and formatted data of specified type and within (optionally) provided time ranges and locations

 * #### `plot_time_series()`
-    Function for plotting time series trends in Covid data, including options for trendlines and smoothing
+    Function for plotting time series trends in Covid data

 * #### `calculate_stat_summary()`
     Function for returning key statistical information about Covid data, such as long run trends and comparisons between provinces<br>